 A community's economy prospers or falters due to the diverse group of people who choose to live and make that community their home.
-The choice to live in a community may be due to birth or it may be a strategic choice to move for work or family reasons.
-Local leadership must continually monitor the fluctuation in community demographics, as this serves as an important measure of that community's overall health and happiness.
+The choice to live in that community may due to birth, or it may be a strategic choice to move for work or family reasons.
+No matter the choice as to why people live in a community, the leadership must continually monitor the fluctuation in community demographics as this serves as an important measure of that community's overall health and happiness.

 The total population of Montgomery County has, for the most part, remained flat since 2005 when the county hit its peak population of 38,105.
-For the least the last 15 years, Montgomery County's population growth has closely mirrored the population growth in the City of Crawfordsville.
+For the last 15 plus years, Montgomery County Population growth has closely mirrored the population growth in Crawfordsville.
 There has been little to no population growth in the county outside of Crawfordsville.
 Before the recession, growth was more evenly split, with about half the growth in the county and half the growth in the city.
-While the county population has been fairly static, population projections show a slight anticipated increase, with an average of 1 percent growth over the next 13 years, for a total population of 38,420 in 2030.
+While the county population has been fairly static, population projections show a slight increase, with an average of 1 percent growth over the next 13 years, for a total population of 38,420 in 2030.